cite-architecture/citedx/docs/CEX-spec-1.1.md

 The CITE Exchange format is a plain-text, line-oriented data format for serializing citable content following the models of the CITE Architecture.
 Distinct types of content are grouped in separate labelled blocks, as specified below, so that a single CEX source can integrate *any* content citable in the CITE Architecture.

-All blocks are optional.
+All blocks are optional (although the `citedata` block may only be used in conjunction with a `citecatalog` block:  see details below).
 Authors  may  limit a CEX serialization to include only those kinds of citable content they choose.
 A null string or empty text file is a syntactically valid, although empty, CEX data serialization.

 ## Syntax of the CEX source: blocks and block labels